ombulabs/blog/_posts/2019-08-20-service-objects.markdown

 Recently we added a new feature in our productized service FastRuby.io , to verify if the visitor is suitable for a discount or not, for that validation we need to check if the discount is inside a 24 hour window,  connect to an external API service to check if it's a valid discount code and then decide to show or hide the discounted price.

 This is not something we should do in a model.
 A model is a representation of a plain ruby object that can be instantiated.
-In this case we are going to instantiate any validator model, it's a good thing to avoid instantiate objects whenever it's possible.
+In this case we are not going to instantiate any validator model, it's a good thing to avoid instantiating objects whenever it's possible.

 So if we can't use a model for this task, should we leave it in the controller?
 Let's try that: